chipwhisp/chipwhisp/README.md

 https://github.com/user-attachments/assets/0ed121e0-bd94-4134-921b-48b9da51d8f2

-Its these little interactions i get with strangers on the internet that makes me so joyfilled
+Its these little interactions i get with strangers on the internet that make me so happy.

 People are so kind.
 Thank you to the people who complimented me today!